g3gg0/ESP32_CRSFSniffer/README.md

 # CRSFSniffer

 This project is about analyzing the functionality of RC control links on the 868 Mhz band.
 The code is designed for use with a Heltec LoRa ESP32 with SX127**6** (e.g. https://www.aliexpress.com/item/33018609928.html)
+You can find more details on my blog: https://www.g3gg0.de/wordpress/fpv/fpv-analysis-of-tbs-crossfire/

 ## preamble